QubitProducts/kube-ci/STARLARK.md

 				"templates": [ { "name": "test"} ] } }
 ```

+As a special case, if `workflow` is set to `None`, then the workflow evaluation
+will be ignored as if the script did not exist.

 This has several advantages over directly supplying a workflow definition in YAML.

 - Starlark allows provide reusable functions and libraries to make building workflows easier,